Siddharthss500/Implementation-of-Neural-Embedding-models-for-Text/README.md

 The other implementation can also be run in a similar manner.

+Note :
+1. A technical report working draft will be uploaded shortly.
-Note : Sample results for both the codes are present in a '.pdf' format for the three datasets.
-(From left to right - Amazon dataset, IMDB dataset and Yelp dataset)
+2. Sample results for both the codes are present in a '.pdf' format for the three datasets.
+(From left to right - Amazon dataset, IMDB dataset and Yelp dataset).

 # Things to do